Exhibition model

 Exhibition model "Radar"

-For display output, a Raspberry Pi 3+ loads the page in so-called kiosk mode and outputs it fullscreen via HDMI.
+For display output, a Raspberry PI 3+ loads the page in so-called kiosk mode and outputs it fullscreen via HDMI.

 Additional monitors can be connected wirelessly via WLAN or wired via RJ45 socket using PoE-LAN.